tinymce/tinymce-docs/advanced/security.md

 Cross-Site Scripting (XSS) involves using website or application inputs to inject malicious, client-side code.
 This code can then be used to attack your users.

-Although {{site.productname}} removes most XSS content, precautions should be taken to protect your users, such as enabling a Content Security Policy (CSP) as described in [Configuring Content Security Policy (CSP) for TinyMCE](#configuringcontentsecuritypolicycspfortinymce).
+Although {{site.productname}} filters content such as scripts from the editor content, precautions should be taken to protect your users, such as enabling a Content Security Policy (CSP) and server-side filtering.

 For information on Cross-Site Scripting and how to reduce the risk of an attack, see: [OWASP Top Ten 2017 --- Cross-Site Scripting (XSS)](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A7-Cross-Site_Scripting_(XSS)).